Best Survival Packing List To Plan For An Evacuation

 Planning a survival packing list is a deeply personal activity.

-Having both short- and long-term bags in place can help you feel secure if the unthinkable ever happens.
+Having short- and long-term bags in place can help you feel secure if the unthinkable ever happens.

 The ideas presented above will give you a starting point for basic survival.

-Add or delete items from your survival packing list to suit your preferences as you improve your survival skills and supplies.
+You can add or delete items from your survival packing list to suit your preferences as you improve your survival skills and supplies.

 Top Photo Source